arkap/ovsd/Readme.md

 # ovsd

-ovsd is a daemon providing external device handler functionality for Open vSwitch devices in conjunction with netifd.
+ovsd is an external device handler for Open vSwitch devices in conjunction with OpenWrt's netifd.
-It allows to integrate Open vSwitch configuration into the network interface configuration file `/etc/config/network` in the OpenWRT/LEDE router operating system.
+It integrates Open vSwitch configuration into the UCI configuration file `/etc/config/network`.
-Using the netifd external device handler extension, it receives commands to create and configure Open vSwitch devices from netifd and relays them to the Open vSwitch software using the ovs-vsctl command-line interface.
+Using the external device handler extension for netifd, it receives commands to create and configure Open vSwitch devices from netifd and relays them to the Open vSwitch software using the `ovs-vsctl` command-line interface.

 ## Installation